bonti23/Computer-Science-UBB/README.md

-Here are all my projects through these 3 years: 2023-2026.
+Hello!
+This is my uni repository.
+I've uploaded all my projects, lectures and seminars.
+I wanted to do this for myself, to keep my life organised, that's why it's private.
+Throughout these 3 years I've tracked my growth by working on my passion.